-You may also need to analyze your budget and look at how buying a home will affect it.
-Remember that mortgage payments aren’t all you must budget for.
+You may also need to analyze your budget and look at how buying a home will impact it.
+Remember that mortgage payments aren’t all you must budget for when buying a home.
 You also need to be prepared for home maintenance costs and property taxes.

-Figure out how much home you can afford.
+Finally, figure out how much home you can afford.
 Talk to a few lenders (or get quotes online) to find out the loan amount you’d qualify for.
-One rule of thumb is to spend no more than 28 percent of your gross monthly income on a mortgage (including principal, interest, taxes, and insurance).
+One rule of thumb is to not spend more than 28 percent of your gross monthly income on a mortgage (including principal, interest, taxes, and insurance).

 The FDIC estimates that most people can afford a mortgage of about 2–3 times their annual household income.

 Determine what type of mortgage you quality for.

 A conventional mortgage isn’t government-backed, while FHA, VA, and USDA loans are through government programs.
 Although 20 percent is generally a recommended down payment, that can be difficult for first-time homebuyers.
 There are many programs that allow buyers to get a home with a lower down payment such as 3 percent or 3.5 percent.

 Weigh loan terms and interest rates on mortgages.